probmods/probmods2/readings/social-cognition.md

 Read [this chapter](http://www.problang.org/chapters/07-generics.html) from another WebPPL textbook that extends the scalar implicature model we saw in the chapter to handle generics.

 #### Reading questions:
-a) How does the notion of 'informativity' help the model determine a meaning for generics?
+a) H. Paul Grice argued that listeners believe speakers will be as informative as possible.
+One way to measure informativity is in terms of the degree to which the listener's beliefs would be updated (presumably correctly).
+How does the notion of 'informativity' help  the model determine a meaning for generics?

 From ChatGPT: